 Date of report Title of review Recommendation February 2018 Housing Adaptations R9 Having the right performance indicators and regularly reporting performance against these are important for public bodies to manage operational performance, identify areas of improvement and evaluating the positive impact of services.
 We found that the current range of performance indicator data is extremely limited and not sufficient to enable a full evaluation of performance (paragraphs 4.5 to 4.20).
-To effectively manage performance and be able to judge the impact of adaptations, we recommend that the Welsh Government and delivery organisations: set appropriate measures to judge both the effectiveness and efficiency of the different systems for delivering adaptations and the impact on wellbeing and independence of those who receive adaptations; ensure delivery organisations report against their responsibilities in respect of the Equalities Act 2010; ensure performance information captures the work of all delivery organisations - local authorities, housing associations and Care and Repair agencies; and annually publish performance for all delivery and impact to support improvement to be taken.
-April 2018 Speak my language: Overcoming language and communication barriers in public services Ensuring that people who face language and communication barriers can access public services R1 Public bodies are required to ensure that people can access the services they need.
+To effectively manage performance and be able to judge the impact of adaptations, we recommend that the Welsh Government and delivery organisations: set appropriate measures to judge both the effectiveness and efficiency of the different systems for delivering adaptations and the impact on wellbeing and independence of those who receive adaptations; ensure delivery organisations report against their responsibilities in respect of the Equalities Act 2010; ensure performance information captures the work of all delivery organisations - local authorities, housing associations and Care and Repair agencies; and annually publish performance for all delivery organisations to enable a whole systems view of delivery and impact to support April 2018 Speak my language: Overcoming language and communication barriers in public services improvement to be taken.
+Ensuring that people who face language and communication barriers can access public services R1 Public bodies are required to ensure that people can access the services they need.
 To take account of the requirements of the 2010 Equality Act and other legislation, we recommend that public bodies regularly review the accessibility of their services to people who do not speak English or Welsh as a main language including Deaf people who use sign language.
 This assessment can include using our checklist.
 Developing interpretation and translation services in Wales R2 Our work with public bodies, interpretation and translation service providers and service users has identified some challenges for interpretation and translation services.
-We recommend that the Welsh Government work with public bodies, representative groups and other interpreters is sufficient especially for languages in high demand such as BSL and Arabic; interpreters with specialist training are available to work in mental health services and with people who have experienced trauma or violence; and quality assurance and safeguarding procedures are in place.
+We recommend that the Welsh Government work with public bodies, representative groups and other interested parties to make sure that: the supply of interpreters is sufficient especially for languages in high demand such as BSL and Arabic; interpreters with specialist training are available to work in mental Interpreters with specialist training are available to work in mental health services and with people who have experienced trauma or violence; and quality assurance and safeguarding procedures are in place.